 So, here are 10 tips for pain-free travel that’ll make your jump with joy!

 If you have a weaker back or suffer from a spinal injury, carrying around heavy luggage is the last thing you want.
 So, pack light!
 Take only the essential items with you that you can carry around easily.
 In case you have to pack for a longer duration, make sure to use a wheeled suitcase or bag for the same.

 Pay attention to the shoe

 Often times, we prefer style over comfort when it comes to shoes.
-But, this is not an option when you are suffering from any kind of pain in your back, legs or neck.
+But, this is not an option when you are suffering from any kind of the pain in your back, legs or neck.
 Wearing a shock absorbing shoe that fits you comfortably is absolutely essential here.
-And the good news is, there are so many stylish options available in the category today, that you won’t have compromise on the style quotient at all.
+And the good news is, there are so many stylish options available in the category today, that you won’t have a compromise on the style quotient at all.